iZonex/Adafruit_Python_DHT/README.md

-Adafruit Python DHT Sensor Library
+FORK Adafruit Python DHT Sensor Library
 ==================================

 Python library to read the DHT series of humidity and temperature sensors on a Raspberry Pi or Beaglebone Black.